Generic selectors

 The Azteca is a host stadium again for the 2026 World Cup, which created the possibility of it becoming the second stadium in football history to host two men's World Cup finals.
 Rio de Janeiro's Maracana became the first, hosting in 1950 and again in 2014.

-The USA, however, as a country, looks set to become only the fourth country, after Italy, France, and Brazil, to host two men's World Cup finals.
+The USA has become only the fourth country, after Italy, France, and Brazil, to host two men's World Cup finals.

-Here's a full list of World Cup finals and their host stadia.
+Here's a full list of previous World Cup finals and their host stadia.

 Year Host Stadium Host City